zobayer1/zobayer1.github.io/_posts/2020-09-17-design-better-urls.md

 layout: post
 title:  Design Better URLs
 date:   2020-09-17 14:01:01 +0600
-categories: restful api url guideline
+categories: published restful design api
 ---
 If you are designing RESTful APIs, designing the URLs is always a challenge.
 In this post, I tried to summarize a few key points that might help you to design better URLs.